 Change is hard for children and teens with ADHD, who don’t know when school will resume, vacations will be rescheduled, and life will return to normal.
 Use these strategies to help your child see the big picture, regain control over their own destiny, and deal with stress in healthy ways.

-Nearly two months into distance learning, we’ve discovered myriad online resources and supports for students learning at home.
+Months into distance learning, we’ve discovered myriad online resources and supports for students learning at home.
 Perhaps more necessary, though, are social and emotional supports.

 Students with ADHD are known to struggle with unexpected transitions and unusual situations with no defined end point.
 Understandably, the unknown serves to increase anxiety and consternation.
 Field trips, end-of-year special events, mandatory standardized tests, and extra-curricular activities that have been cancelled, modified, or remain in limbo can add to the overall uncertainty of the situation.
 Accumulated adverse impacts can pile up over time.

 Difficulty with transitions manifests in several ways, including resistance, avoidance, distraction, negotiations, or a full-blown meltdowns.
 If your child is demonstrating these behaviors, try these proven strategies to help them better navigate the change and uncertainty of today — and tomorrow.

 1. Remind Your Child That Change is No One’s Fault

 Acknowledge that there will be a change and put it on a family calendar.
 Print a copy and tape it to the bathroom mirror so that schedule deviations aren’t a surprise.
 Keep in mind that, though we know schedule changes right now aren’t anyone’s “fault,” it is important to verbalize this as a means of reassurance for children.
 Being able to relate things to logic and science provide a grounding structure for understanding.